What is Osteoarthritis:

 Osteoarthritis is a condition that results from a loss of cartilage with subsequent remodelling of adjacent bone and subsequent inflammation.
 It is some of these changes in the joint structure that can then be seen on x-ray.

 It is a dynamic process that involves all joint tissues: the bones, cartilage, joint capsule, lubricating fluid and surrounding muscles.

-Sometimes the altered joint structure compensates for the changes and does not cause pain.
-It’s when the natural repair process cannot compensate enough that the joint starts to become painful.
+Sometimes the altered joint structure compensates for the changes and does not cause pain; it is when the natural repair process cannot compensate enough that the joint starts to become painful.

 The exact cause of the pain is not well understood, but it can come from the soft tissue as well as the joint.
 As mentioned, what we see on x-ray does not closely match how people feel or what they can do.
-This is due to the effect of peoples thought and beliefs and how and what they do.
-For example, people with osteaoarthritis who are frightened to move and limit their activity suffer more pain and disability.
+This is due to the effect of peoples’ thought and beliefs and how and what they do, for example, people with osteoarthritis who are frightened to move and limit their activity suffer more pain and disability.

-However, it is important to note that osteoarthritis is a dynamic process with the potential for some repair – especially with the right advise and guidance.
-This means staying mobile, strengthening the muscles around the joint and weight management .
+However, it is important to note that osteoarthritis has the potential for some repair – especially with the right advice and guidance.
+This means staying mobile, strengthening the muscles around the joint and weight management.

 What causes osteoarthritis: